8 record stores in Boston

 Photo by @mio.v.la

 Unplug the aux cord and dust off your old record player.
-We’ve rounded up eight vibrant + homey record stores that are totally in tune with your musical needs ahead of Record Store Day on Saturday, April 22.
+We’ve rounded up eight vibrant + cozy record stores that are totally in tune with your musical needs.

 Vintage Underground, 957 Commonwealth Ave.

-Refresh your music selection and wardrobe at this hybrid vintage + record store, owned by Cheapo Records in partnership with Allston’s Vivant Vintage.
+Refresh your music selection and your wardrobe at this hybrid vintage + record store.
+The spot is owned by Cheapo Records in partnership with Allston’s Vivant Vintage.

 Cheapo Records, 538 Massachusetts Ave., Cambridge